microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Deploy-DicomToDatalake.md

 3. Ensure to make note of the names of the _Storage Account_ and the _Azure Container App_ created during the deployment.

-4. Refer [here](./Process%20FHIR%20extensions.md) for more information about using **customized schema** to handle [FHIR Extension](https://www.hl7.org/fhir/extensibility.html).

-5. Refer [here](./Filter%20FHIR%20data%20in%20pipeline.md) for more information about filtering.

-**_NOTE:_**  You can also deploy the FhirToDatalake pipeline to [Azure Function](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview), see [Deploy-FhirToDatalake-Function](./Deploy-FhirToDatalake-Function.md) for more information.

-### 2. Provide Access of the FHIR server to the Azure Container App
+### 2. Provide Access of the DICOM server to the Azure Container App

-If you are using the Azure API for FHIR or the FHIR service in Azure Healthcare APIs, assign the **FHIR Data Reader** role to the Azure Container App deployed above.
+If you are using the DICOM service in Azure Healthcare APIs, assign the **DICOM Data Reader** role to the Azure Container App deployed above.

-If you are using the FHIR server for Azure with anonymous access, then you can skip this step.
+If you are using the DICOM server for Azure with anonymous access, then you can skip this step.

 ### 3. Verify data movement

 The Azure Container App runs automatically.
 You'll notice the progress of the Azure Container App in the Azure portal.
-The time taken to write the data to the storage account depends on the amount of data in the FHIR server.
+The time taken to write the data to the storage account depends on the amount of metadata in the DICOM server.
 After the Azure Container App execution is completed, you should have Parquet files in the Storage Account.
 Browse to the _results_ folder inside the container.
-You should see folders corresponding to different FHIR resources.
-Note that you will see folders for only those Resources that are present in your FHIR server.
-Running the PowerShell script described further below will create folders for other Resources.
+You should see a folder corresponding to Dicom resource.

 ![blob result](./assets/ExportedData.png)